Devs2Rios/studyNotes/lalo/003-express/content/express.md

         export default App;
         ```

-    -   You can also use apps like [postman](https://www.postman.com/downloads/) to meke your life easier
+    -   You can also use apps like [postman](https://www.postman.com/downloads/) to make your life easier

         ![Postman UI](../_resources/postman.png)